vanipoudwal/Term-1-Java/README.md

 # Term-1-Java
-This repository is used to write JAVA (CORE + ADVANCE) Code.
+This Repository Is Used To Write Java Programming (Core + Advance) Code.